styropyr0/oled.h/Readme.md

 ### 13. Power Modes

 The display can operate in different power modes.
-Choose between low power, balanced, or performance mode to optimize energy consumption or display quality.
+Choose between low power, balanced, performance, or turbo mode to optimize energy consumption or display quality.
+Note that turbo mode is not supported by all devices.
+The device should support 1MHz I2C speed inorder to use turbo mode.

 #### Example: Setting Power Mode